 He smiles down at her and pulls her up closer to him.

 ARLEIGH: She smiles back at him and starts to rub his chest twirling her fingers around his chest hair.

 JAX: "Oh, man, woman, do you know what you are doing to me here?
-If I'm going to be any kind of gentlemen.
+If I'm going to be any gentlemen.
 I'm going to have to leave.
-By the way, you look ravishing, tonight.
+By the way, you look ravishing tonight.
 Taste pretty sweet, too!"

 ARLEIGH: "Mmm, you taste pretty good yourself." as she comes up for air, licking her now swollen lips.

 JAX: He pulls her away and stands up before he changes his mind.
 He shakes his head at her and mutters out loud.